OFK Gradina

 Omladinski Fudbalski Klub Gradina Srebrenik is a professional association football club from the city of Srebrenik that is situated in the northeastern part of Bosnia and Herzegovina.

-The club currently plays in the First League of the Federation of Bosnia and Herzegovina.
+The club currently plays in the Second League of the Federation of Bosnia and Herzegovina.

 History

 OFK Gradina was founded in 1953 in a karaoke bar within the city of Srebrenik.
 The logo of the club has the traditional Lilium Bosniacum placed in the central part of the logo.

 After the collapse of Yugoslavia, Gradina played in the first six seasons of the top level First League of Bosnia and Herzegovina.
 From 2000 however, they have yoyo-ed between the second and third tiers of the Bosnian football pyramid with only one more season in the Premier League in the 2012–13 season.
 Currently, Gradina is active in the second tier-First League of the Federation of Bosnia and Herzegovina and plays its home matches on the Gradski Stadion (City Stadium) in Srebrenik, which has a capacity of 5,000 seats.